MalGamy/MalGamy.github.io/_posts/2021-5-8-Manual Unpacking part1.md

 # Tail jump

-The tail is the instruction that you can find after the stub code and used to reach to the OEP
+The tail is the instruction that you can find after the stub code and used to reach to the OEP.
-1. jump instruction
+1. jump instruction.
-2. ret or call instruction
+2. ret or call instruction.

-we can identify the tail jump in IDA Pro and x32dbg and appears as the last instruction
+we can identify the tail jump in IDA Pro and x32dbg and appears as the last instruction.

 # Demo

-In this Demo, I will show how to identify tial jump to reach the OEP, dump the unpacking malware and fix the unpacking malware
+In this Demo, I will show how to identify tail jump to reach the OEP, dump unpack malware and fix unpack malware
 * I will load the sample in IDA pro to identify the tail jump
 * we identify the jump and see the address that malware jump to it after executing stub code to write unpacking malware in this place to execute it without any detection
-* I will copy an address of the tail jump to go to X36dbg
+* I will copy an address of the tail jump so i open x32dbg and press ```ctrl + G ``` to paste the address
 * set breakpoint on this address and  press ```f9``` and press step over ```f8``` to reach the OEP
 * I dump the process by using OllyDumpEx
 * I open the Scylla to fix import table as you can see in the video
-* Now you can load unpacking malware in IDA pro, see the huge functions and huge strings so you can analyze the malware
+* Now you can load unpack malware in IDA pro, see the huge functions and a lot of strings so you can analyze the malware
 <p style="margin-bottom:0;">
 <video width="100%" height="100%" controls>
   <source type="video/mp4" src="https://user-images.githubusercontent.com/74544712/117524672-9c8c0080-afbe-11eb-9721-8317ad5ef543.mp4">